varunarora1606/Redix/README.md

-# 🔴 My-Redis – A Redis Clone in Go
+# 🔴 Redix – A Distributed In-Memory DataStore like Redis in Go

-A fully functional Redis clone written in Go, supporting core Redis commands, RESP protocol, RDB persistence, and master-slave replication.
-This project was built from scratch to deeply understand how Redis works under the hood.
+Redix is a distributed, in-memory key-value data store written from scratch in Go.
+It replicates the core functionality of Redis, including command parsing, RDB persistence, TCP networking, and master-slave replication — designed for high performance, concurrency, and a deeper understanding of distributed systems.

 ---